VisualCore/Model_Zoo/README.md

   # model2
   All batch normalization layers in segNet architecture under model2 folder are from official Caffe.

   That is, BathNorm + Scale layers are used.
-In this case, there are only two steps which as segNet training and testing.
+In this case, there are only two steps which are segNet training and testing.

   notes: The segNet architectures under model1 are the same as that under model2.